Anirod310/Neural-Network-From-Scratch/README.md

     - Analyze the results for each case.

 - Improve the model by adding regularization and gradient checking :
-    - Try L2 regularization and dropout and analyze the results for each.
+    - Try L2 regularization and analyze the results.
     - Implement gradient checking to verify the accuracy of the backprob part of the model.

 - Optimize the model even more by implementing new algorithms and hyperparameters :